plone/volto/docs/source/client/actions/aliases.md

 :arg string path: Description of the `path` parameter.
 :arg object data: It can have the following fields:
-  :arg object[] items: An array of objects with the following fields:
+  -items: An array of objects with the following fields:
-    :arg string path:
+    -path: string
 :hook: `useCreateAliases`
 ```